Comparison Guide

 What should an established contractor use instead of Thumbtack or Angi?

 Build channels you own: an optimized Google Business Profile, local SEO targeting service-plus-city searches, Google Local Services Ads (pay-per-qualified-call), and Google Ads with speed-to-lead automation.
 Exclusive leads from owned channels close at 25–45% and get cheaper over time as rankings compound.
-BaaDigi installs that full system on a one-client-per-zip-code basis, starting at $497/month, with everything tracked on the Predictable Work Dashboard.
+BaaDigi installs that full system starting at $497/month, with everything tracked on the Predictable Work Dashboard.

 Does Angi still own HomeAdvisor?